 What you have to do at an assessment

 At an assessment, a member of the eServices for Citizens team and your department group needs to:

 - Give a brief overview of the service.

 - Demonstrate the service by walking the panel through an end-to-end transaction.

 - Answer questions from the expert panel, demonstrating how the service meets the service standard.

-Read the design principles to find out more about what you'll have to discuss, show or explain.
+Read the digital service standard criteria to find out more about what you'll have to discuss, show or explain.

 Getting your results